FoGsesipod/OneMaker-MV/README.md

 ## To Install:
 Place the contents of OneMaker MV into the steam/steamapps/common/RPGMaker MV/ folder.

-To get maps to display without using parallaxes, use [The Omori Map Renderer](https://github.com/rphsoftware/omori-map-preview-renderer/releases/tag/0.1.0).
+To get maps to display without using parallaxes, use [The Omori Map Renderer](https://github.com/rphsoftware/omori-map-preview-renderer/actions/runs/13727034987/artifacts/2712892480).
-(Unfortauntely this tool doesn't work with tiled 1.0.4+ maps *yet*).
 Parallaxes still work and will always be displayed under the tiled map images.
 To manually add maps use Export As Image in tiled, select a `scaled` folder in your playtest.
 The naming scheme follows tileds, which should be `mapXXX.png` (XXX being a number).